stepchowfun/garnet/README.md

 ### Caching

+By default, Garnet will only load and compile a template once.
 If you want Garnet to reload and recompile templates whenever they are rendered, you can do so with:

     garnet.enableCaching = false;

-This is useful for development (you don't need to restart the server for every change), but it is strongly recommended that you leave caching enabled in production.
+This is useful for development (you don't need to restart the server for every change), but you should leave caching enabled in production.

 Examples
 --------

 ### Using Garnet with Express

-By default, you should put your views in `./views` and give them a `.garnet` extension.
-If you follow these conventions, there is no configuration needed.

-To render a view, follow the usual Express syntax:
+To render a view with Express:

+    app.get('/', function(req, res) {
       res.render('index.garnet');
+    }

 If you want to omit the `.garnet` extension from the line above, you can tell Express to assume it: